Alder in Madison County, Montana — The American West (Mountains)

 The large gravel piles to the west are the tailings of gold dredging operations that occurred here over a twenty-year period beginning in 1899.
 The Conrey Placer Mining Company operated monster dredge boats that literally churned the gulch inside-out creating huge piles of gravel where only a tangle of scrub brush and stunted trees could grow.
 It was the final chapter in the history of placer mining in Alder Gulch.
 The gold mined by the dredges financed Harvard University in the early 20th century.

 Location.
 45° 19.2′ N, 112° 4.588′ W. Marker is in Alder, Montana, in Madison County.
-Marker is on State Highway 287 south of Ruby Road Touch for map.
+Marker is on State Highway 287 south of Ruby Road, on the left when traveling north.
 Marker is located in a pull-out on the west (actually south at this point) side of the highway.
+Touch for map.
 Marker is in this post office area: Alder MT 59710, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
 Adobetown (approx. 4.7 miles away); Gold in Alder Gulch (approx. 4.7 miles away); Finney House (approx. 5.3 miles away); Site of the Trial and Hanging of George Ives (approx. 5.3 miles away); History Wins! (approx. 5.3 miles away); Nevada City (approx. 5.3 miles away); Montana’s Oldest Standing School (approx. 5.3 miles away); Gallows Barn (approx. 5.3 miles away).